defndaines/env/doc/projects.md

 For modifying Pac-Man
 * Allow a ghost to go through walls (it's a ghost, after all).
 Moves slower, though.
 * Implement the scent AI
- * Maybe pac-man exhales every other step?
+ * Maybe Pac-Man exhales every other step?
  * Fruit have smells?
 Ghost might follow them.

 Ghost AIs
- * Knows where other ghosts are and avoids them, unless tracking pac-man
+ * Knows where other ghosts are and avoids them, unless tracking Pac-Man
- * Hive-mind ... able to cooperate and work together with information that each has about pac-man's location.
+ * Hive-mind ... able to cooperate and work together with information that each has about Pac-Man's location.
  * Developmental AI ... playful learning.

 Maze generation